 Special note to pet-mummies: Avoid handling pet litter, if possible.

 This is easily the most challenging phase of pregnancy.
 You’ll gain weight, feel tired or sluggish and will potentially experience morning sickness.
-Give your body and yourself plenty of time to rest and relax.
+Give your body and yourself plenty of time to rest and relax during 1st trimester of pregnancy and follow all the precautions in the first trimester.

 Speak to your trainer or doctor about changing your exercise routine to suit your current body state.
 Avoid exercises that put any pressure on the abdominal area.